ayush1298/Reprove/README.md

 ```

 The model integration only produces a typed proposal; it cannot override any execution gate.
 See [docs/DEVPOST.md](docs/DEVPOST.md) for positioning and [docs/EVALUATION.md](docs/EVALUATION.md) for honest benchmark methodology.

+## Built with Codex and GPT-5.6

+OpenAI Codex, using GPT-5.6, was used as a development collaborator for this
+hackathon project: planning the evidence-first product flow, implementing and
+refining the FastAPI/API and dashboard experience, expanding test coverage,
+and improving the developer documentation and evaluation presentation.

+That assistance is deliberately separated from the product's trust boundary:
+Reprove does **not** claim that Codex or GPT-5.6 autonomously proves a fix, and
+the shipped local workflow has no required OpenAI API key or runtime model
+dependency.
+Any model/provider proposal is treated as untrusted input until it
+passes the deterministic execution, immutability, mutation, and blast-radius
+gates.

 ## Security posture